amoschoomy/databases-app/README.md

 # NOTE:

 The file `querydemonstration.sql` is just a SQL dump of the queries that will be demonstrated in the program.
-You can use this file to run the queries in your database client, but it is advised to replicate it at the frontend
+You can use this file to run the queries in your database client, but it is advised to replicate it at the frontend.

+The function to retrieve academic articles from an external academic database is not deployed therefore you cannot search for academic articles.
+Therefore please seed the DB like mentioned above before proceeding with the query demonstration.